-Nintendo announced that a direct sequel to The Legend of Zelda: Breath of the Wild - one of the best Nintendo Switch games of all time - is in the works during their press conference at E3 2019.
-This was a huge surprise for fans, and something that no one really saw coming.
+During their press conference at E3 2019, Nintendo announced that a direct sequel to The Legend of Zelda: Breath of the Wild - one of the best Nintendo Switch games of all time - is in the works.
+This was a huge surprise for fans and something that no one really saw coming.
 Here's everything that we know so far about this highly anticipated title.

 A 4chan user has gotten a lot of attention for posting a supposed leak about the sequel.
 It's highly likely that this information is false, but we don't know for sure.